-Last week I went to Tokyo.
-For three days--a short stay for flying fourteen hours each way.
-But oh was it worth it, ever so worth it.
-Spring was in full force in the Japanese capital, and though I just missed the peak of cherry blossom season, I enjoyed the warm weather and clear skies that were welcome after rainy grey New York.
-Tokyo was so clear, in fact, that from my window in the Grand Hyatt hotel I could see, 60 miles west of me, Mount Fuji in stately, gleaming white.
-The legendary peak towered far above its neighboring mountains, and crowned the city with a certainty of presence that made me feel happy to look at, like I'd achieved something in identifying it, noticing it, and had a companion in it.
+Last week I went to Tokyo for three days—a short stay considering I flew fourteen hours each way.
+The city was so clear that week that from my window in the Grand Hyatt hotel I could see, 60 miles West of me, Mount Fuji in stately, gleaming white.
+The legendary peak crowned the city with a certainty of presence that made me feel happy to look at, like I'd achieved something in identifying it.
+I had a companion in the mountain.
 Glancing at each other over the heads of the city buildings, Mt.
-Fuji and I shared something secret through the vast emptiness between us; a tallness, a detachedness, a constancy that busy, bustling Tokyo did not have, temporary as the city was for me, and evoking fashion as it necessarily did by association with my work.
-The mountain, though, that was just there.
-Just earth, Nature, purity and timelessness, and I was glad, in my hotel room, to know it.
+Fuji and I shared something secret through the vast emptiness between us; a tallness, a detachedness, a constancy that busy, bustling Tokyo did not have, temporary as the city was for me (three days!), and evoking fashion as it necessarily did by association with my work.
+The mountain, though, that was just there, and unlike fashion, it was dependable.
+I was glad, in my hotel room, to know it.